geekaholic/geekaholic.github.com/source/_posts/2011-12-31-new-year-resolution-iido.markdown

 categories:
 ---

 I know, I know, it's a bit of a cheesy title to promote my Open Source project but here me out - it really does work.
-Though I didn't really write it to track my new year resolutions (I've never found them effective beyond a week), I did write it out of constant frustration with not finding a TODO productivity tool that stuck.
+Though I didn't really write it to track my new year resolutions (I've never found them effective beyond a week), I did write it out of constant frustration with not finding a TODO productivity tool that stuck with me.

 Let me explain...
 I've tried EVERYTHING!